Kimberly C. Burke, PhD

 • Burke, Kimberly C., Allison E. Bond, Michael D. Anestis, & Daniel C. Semenza.
 “Fear of Police Violence and Suicide Risk Among Black Americans.”
 Under review.

 • Semenza, Daniel C., Sultan Altikriti, Kimberly C. Burke, & Christopher Thomas.
 “How Gun Violence Exposure Shapes Racial Health Inequities among Adults in the United States.”
-Under review.
+Revise and resubmit.

 Public Scholarship & Media